3 Spatial data operations

 150 rows × 3 columns

-The final result grid, with the incongruently-joined population attribute from nz, is shown in Figure 3.14:
+Figure 3.14 shows the final result grid with the incongruently-joined population attribute from nz.

 nz.plot(ax=base, color='none', edgecolor='grey', legend=True);